waterbear-cloud/paco/docs/glossary.rst

    Container
-     A key/value mapping where each value is a key/value mapping that corresponds to the AIM schema that the container is intended to hold.
+     A key/value mapping where each value is a key/value mapping that corresponds to the Paco schema that the container is intended to hold.

    Infrastructure as Code
      Any software project which is intended to automatically provision and manage cloud resources.